damajor/BALD/README_Podman_Walkthrough.md

 Follow carefully the instructions on screen to get a valid auth file for Audible.

-Finish the quickstart process by pressing Enter when asked about it.
+Finish the quick-start process by pressing Enter when asked about it.

 ## Create default BALD configuration file